seeu-inspace/easyg/README.md

 Get-NetUser | select Description                                                                                                          Enumerate the domain users descriptions
 Get-NetGroup -GroupName *admin*                                                                                                           Enumerate the domain groups
 Get-NetComputer -fulldata | select operatingsystem                                                                                        Find all operating systems running
-Get-DomainPolicyData                                                                                                                      Get domain policy for the current domain
+Get-DomainPolicyData                                                                                                                      Retrieve domain policy for the current domain
-(Get-DomainPolicyData).systemaccess                                                                                                       Get domain policy for the current domain
+(Get-DomainPolicyData).systemaccess                                                                                                       Retrieve domain policy for the current domain
-(Get-DomainPolicyData -domain moneycorp.local).systemaccess                                                                               Get domain policy for another domain
+(Get-DomainPolicyData -domain moneycorp.local).systemaccess                                                                               Retrieve domain policy for another domain
-Get-DomainController                                                                                                                      Get domain controllers for the current domain
+Get-DomainController                                                                                                                      Retrieve domain controllers for the current domain
-Get-DomainController -Domain moneycorp.local                                                                                              Get domain controllers for another domain
+Get-DomainController -Domain moneycorp.local                                                                                              Retrieve domain controllers for another domain
+Get-DomainGroup *admin*                                                                                                                   Retrieve all groups containing the word "admin" in group name
+Get-DomainGroupMember -Identity "Domain Admins" -Recurse                                                                                  Retrieve all the members of the Domain Admins group
+Get-DomainGroup -UserName "user1"                                                                                                         Retrieve the group membership for a user
+Get-NetLocalGroup -ComputerName dcorp-dc                                                                                                  List all the local groups on a machine (administrator privs on non-dc machines needed)
+Get-NetLocalGroupMember -ComputerName dcorp-dc -GroupName Administrators                                                                  Retrieve members of the local group "Administrators" on a machine (administrator privs on non-dc machines needed)
+Get-NetLoggedon -ComputerName dcorp-adminsrv                                                                                              Retrieve actively logged users on a computer (local admin rights on the target needed)
+Get-LoggedonLocal -ComputerName dcorp-adminsrv                                                                                            Retrieve locally logged users on a computer (remote registry on the target - started by-default on server OS needed)
+Get-LastLoggedOn -ComputerName dcorp-adminsrv                                                                                             Retrieve the last logged user on a computer (administrative rights and remote registry on the target needed)
+Invoke-FileFinder -Verbose                                                                                                                Find sensitive files on computers in the domain
+Get-NetFileServer                                                                                                                         Get all fileservers of the domain
+Get-DomainGPOLocalGroup                                                                                                                   Retrieve GPO(s) which use Restricted Groups or groups.xml for interesting users
+Get-DomainGPOComputerLocalGroupMapping -ComputerIdentity dcorp-user1                                                                      Retrieve users which are in a local group of a machine using GPO
+Get-DomainGPOUserLocalGroupMapping -Identity user1 -Verbose                                                                               Retrieve machines where the given user is member of a specific group
+Get-DomainOU                                                                                                                              Retrieve OUs in a domain
+Get-DomainGPO -Identity "{0D1CC23D-1F20-4EEE-AF64-D99597AE2A6E}"                                                                          Retrieve GPO applied on an OU.
+Read GPOname from gplink attribute from Get-NetOU

 Get details, in this case, about user svc__apache
 -------------------------------------------------
 Get-ADServiceAccount -Filter {name -eq 'svc_apache'} -Properties * | Select CN,DNSHostName,DistinguishedName,MemberOf,Created,LastLogonDate,PasswordLastSet,msDS-ManagedPasswordInterval,PrincipalsAllowedToDelegateToAccount,PrincipalsAllowedToRetrieveManagedPassword,ServicePrincipalNames
 Get-DomainUser -LDAPFilter "Description=*built*" | Select name,Description                                                                Check for non-empty descriptions of domain users

 Object Permissions Enumeration
 ------------------------------